-This information will help you prepare for selective internal radiation therapy (SIRT) treatment at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help you prepare for selective internal radiation therapy (SIRT) treatment at Memorial Sloan Kettering (MSK).

 SIRT (sometimes called radioembolization) is a treatment that is used to destroy liver tumors.
 During your SIRT treatment, tiny radioactive beads are delivered directly to the tumor through the arteries (blood vessels) in your liver.
 The beads give off radiation over a very short distance.
 This concentrates the radiation inside the tumor, helping to reduce radiation exposure to the rest of your liver, as well as the rest of your body.

-About a month before your SIRT treatment, you will have a SIRT mapping procedure.
-Mapping is done to plan for your SIRT treatment.
-The first part of the mapping procedure will tell us which liver arteries bring blood to the liver tumors and whether there are arteries that carry blood outside of your liver to other areas in your abdomen.
+About a month before your SIRT treatment, you will have a mapping arteriogram procedure.
+Mapping arteriogram is done to plan for your SIRT treatment.
+The first part of the mapping arteriogram will tell us which liver arteries bring blood to the liver tumors and if there are arteries that carry blood outside of your liver to other areas in your abdomen (belly).
 If these arteries are found, they are blocked so that the radiation will not harm your other organs.
-The second part of the mapping procedure will evaluate for any possible flow of radiation from your liver to your lungs.Back to top
+The second part of the mapping arteriogram will evaluate for any possible flow of radiation from your liver to your lungs.Back to top

 If you take medication that affects the way your blood clots, ask the doctor performing your procedure what to do.
 The doctor’s contact information is listed at the end of this resource.
 Some examples of these medications are:

 Whether he or she recommends you stop taking it will depend on the reason you are taking it.
 Do not stop taking any of these medications without talking with your doctor.

 - Please review the information in the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).
 It includes important information about medications you’ll need to avoid before your procedure and what medications you can take instead.